deopurkar/deopurkar.github.io/teaching/schemes/index.md

 # Midterm exam

-The midterm exam will be an oral exam conducted by me and James Borger in the week of September 21.
+The midterm exam will be an oral exam conducted by me in the week of September 21.
 It will be about 45 minutes long.
 I have prepared [a list of questions for the exam](midterm1.pdf).
 We will ask questions from this list, small variations on them, and follow up questions based on your responses.

 # Weekly reading, viewing, and doing